evilmartians/lefthook/docs/full_guide.md

 ## CI integration

-Enable `CI` env variable if it doens't exists on your service by default.
+Enable `CI` env variable if it doesn't exists on your service by default.

 ## Disable colors